Generated file. Source:

 - shared behavior:

-- yearly interest payout to cash
+- yearly interest payout to reinvestment cash

 - yearly tax on paid interest